Component Options

 Fans - Required

-- The quantity of fans you need will depend on the case.
+- The quantity of fans you need will depend on the case and what you have for a processor and

-- Many cases will come with a 2 or 3 basic fans with 3 pin connectors to satisfy basic needs.
-These
+- Many cases will include 2 or 3 basic fans with 3 pin connectors to satisfy basic needs.

 - Gaming computers generally need more fans to help to cool the processor and video card which